AddRan’s history as TCU’s founding college in 1873 is built on the classical liberal

 AddRan College of Liberal Arts prepares students to be members of the global community.

-We offer courses in eight foreign languages and teach cultural competence skills to help students understand and respect cultures
+We offer courses in eight languages and teach cultural competence skills to help students understand and respect cultures

 outside their own.
 Students have the opportunity to learn globally, through study